kev0960/ModooCode/md/inst/psrlw-psrld-psrlq.md

 ### Description

 Shifts the bits in the individual data elements (words, doublewords, or quadword) in the destination operand (first operand) to the right by the number of bits specified in the count operand (second operand).
 As the bits in the data elements are shifted right, the empty high-order bits are cleared (set to 0).
 If the value specified by the count operand is greater than 15 (for words), 31 (for doublewords), or 63 (for a quadword), then the destination operand is set to all 0s.
-Figure4-19 gives an example of shifting words in a 64-bit operand.
+Figure 4-19 gives an example of shifting words in a 64-bit operand.

 Note that only the low 64-bits of a 128-bit count operand are checked to compute the count.